 Take as an example .txt files.
 By default, they open with Apple’s TextEdit.
 But you may have a preferred text editor and want all these files to open with this app.

-Select any .txt file in the Finder, then press Command-I. In the Open With section, you’ll see a menu showing that TextEdit is the default app.
+Select any .txt file in the Finder, then press Command-I. In the Open With section, you’ll see a menu showing that TextEdit is the default app (unless you’ve already changed this for .txt files).
 Click the menu and select your preferred text editor, then click Change All.
 The Mac will remember to open all .txt files in your selected app.